hexydec/jslite/README.md

 ## Description

-Designed to compliment [HTMLdoc](http://github.com/hexydec/htmldoc), JSlite is a Javascript compiler and minifier, designed for minifying inline Javascript on the fly.
+Designed to complement [HTMLdoc](http://github.com/hexydec/htmldoc), JSlite is a Javascript compiler and minifier, designed for minifying inline Javascript on the fly.
 It can also be used for compressing larger documents.

 The software is implemented as a compiler to ensure reliable, and comes with a full test suite.